MicrosoftDocs/power-automate-docs/articles/teams/manage-approvals-app.md

 ## Cancel an approval request

-From the send approvals section you can also choose to cancel an approval that is still in progress.
-To do so simply click on the approval you want to cancel and click the Cancel approval option in the resultant dialog.
+From the **Sent** tab, you can choose to cancel an approval that is still in progress.
+To do so, select the approval you want to cancel and then select the **Cancel** approval option.

 ![Cancel approval](../media/native-approvals-in-teams/approval-cancel.png)

+>[!NOTE]
-Note you can only cancel approvals that are in progress, i.e. ones where all the approvers have not yet responded.
+>You can only cancel approvals that are in progress.